obfuscatedgenerated/SimpleSpawnTP/README.md

 # SimpleSpawnTP

-> Sends players to spawn on join and allows them to go to spawn manually.
+> A Spigot plugin that sends players to spawn on join and allows them to go to spawn manually.

 ## Commands